aws-lite/aws-lite.org/app/docs/request-response.md

     - **`accumulator` (string)** [required]
       - Name of the array in the response payload that will be aggregated into final result set
       - The accumulator can also be nested within and object; if so, use dot notation (see example below)
+      - Accumulator is ignored when paginate is set to `iterator`
       - Example: in S3 `ListObjectsV2` this would be `Contents`; in CloudFormation `DescribeStacks` this would be `DescribeStacksResult.Stacks.member`
     - **`default`** (string)
       - Set value to `enabled` to enable pagination for all applicable requests by default